-This presentation was designed and developed by Jerry Walter and illustrated by Mike Johnson who both have Fabry disease.
-Please share it with everyone you know.
-Testing for Fabry disease may save a life!
-For more information, email info@fabrydisease.org or phone 800-651-9131 (U.S. toll free) / 703-732-2799.
+This calendar was designed and developed by Jerry Walter and illustrated by Mike Johnson who both have Fabry disease.
+To request a calendar, please email jerry.walter@fabrydisease.org.
+For more information, email info@fabrydisease.org or phone 800-651-9131 (U.S. toll free) / 919-732-2799.
 Note 1 - Slogan borrowed and adapted from the Belgium Fabry Support Group.
 Thank you!